-An advance from the petty cash float may only be issued if it is not possible for an employee to make the purchase and then claim reimbursement.
-To obtain an advance from the petty cash float, an employee must complete a petty cash voucher which must be signed by the Finance Manager.
+An advance from the petty cash float may only be issued if an employee can't make the purchase and then claim the reimbursement.
+To obtain an advance from the petty cash float, an employee must complete a petty cash voucher, which the Finance Manager must sign.

 The voucher should state that the petty cash has been requested in advance and should be signed by the Finance Manager and purchaser on the advancement of the funds.
-The purchaser must submit the original receipt to the Bookkeeper together with any surplus funds as soon as practicable after the purchase.
+The purchaser must submit the original receipt and surplus funds to the Bookkeeper as soon as practicable after the purchase.
 Under no circumstances will petty cash be advanced to employees for items of a personal nature.